Our Review Process

 The normal amount of glucose in the urine is between 0-15 mg/dl.
-If your urine test results cross the normal range it signifies that there are certain complications in your body.
+If your urine sugar test results cross the normal range it signifies that there are certain complications in your body.
 The presence of extra glucose in urine means that your body is getting rid of the extra sugar through urination.
 This may diagnose diabetes as well.

 6. What does glucose in urine mean?

 Normally there is a negligible amount of glucose that our body lets out through urine.
 However, if your body is letting out too much sugar through urine it means that your blood sugar levels are high and your kidneys are getting rid of the excessive sugar via urine.
-This can be studied by your healthcare expert by observing the results of your urine test.
+This can be studied by your healthcare expert by observing the results of your urine sugar test.